-Geriatric vs Progressive Greying
+Geriatric vs Progressive Greying in Dogs

-The premature greying I’m talking about with Laika is sometimes called geriatric greying, and it usually starts around the muzzle.
+The premature greying I’m talking about with Laika is called geriatric greying, and it usually starts around the muzzle.
 It’s the greying that’s associated with the aging process, the same one that happens to humans.